RIKEN-RCCS/lens3/doc/setting.md

 * Prepare prerequisite software and install Lens3
 * Setup a reverse-proxy
 * Start Redis
-* Start a Web-UI service
+* Start Adm (a Web-UI service)
-* Start a Multiplexer service
+* Start Mux (a Multiplexer service)
 * Register users

 ## Assumptions

-Some number of services are needed for Lenticularis-S3 as shown in the configuration figure.
+Some services are needed to use Lens3 as shown in the configuration figure above.
 In this setup, we assume Nginx as a reverse-proxy.
 Mux and Adm are Gunicorn services, and we assume Mux runs at port=8004 and Adm at port=8003.
 A reverse-proxy should be setup for Mux and Adm ports.
-Also Redis is needed, and Redis runs at port=6378.
+In addition, Redis is needed and Redis runs at port=6378.
 A pseudo user "lens3" is used for the owner of the daemons/services.
 We also assume RedHat8.5 and Python3.9 at this writing (in March 2022).

 * Python
   * 3.9 and later

 * Services used
-  * Lenticularis Multiplexers
+  * Lenticularis Mux
-  * Lenticularis Web-UI
+  * Lenticularis Adm
   * Redis (port=6378)
   * Reverse-proxy